 On the 11th June 2022, Tenancies of Unlimited Duration were introduced into law.
 This change provides more security of tenure for tenants.
 It means that, after six months living in a tenancy, the tenant will have a right to remain in the property for an unlimited duration.

-A landlord no longer has this right of termination every 6 years.
-A tenancy can now only end where a landlord serves a valid notice relying on formal termination grounds as set out in the RTA.
+Landlords no longer possess the right to terminate tenancies every six years.
+Termination can now only occur if a landlord serves a valid notice based on specified termination grounds outlined in the RTB.

-All new tenancies created on or after the 11th June 2022 will automatically become Tenancies of Unlimited Duration when:
+All new tenancies established on or after 11th June 2022, automatically become Tenancies of Unlimited Duration if:

-- The tenant has lived in the rental property for six consecutive months,
+- The tenant has resided in the rental property continuously for six months.

-- A valid notice of termination has not been served.
+- A valid termination notice has not been issued.

-If, on the 11 June 2022 a tenancy is already in existence, Landlords and Tenants are encouraged to and can agree to switch from a six-year cycle to a Tenancy of Unlimited Duration.
+On June 11, 2022, if a tenancy is already in place, landlords and tenants are encouraged to mutually agree to transition from a six-year cycle to a Tenancy of Unlimited Duration.